 Diffusing is something most Curly Girls swear by.

-My favourite diffuser (and budget friendly) is this one from Amazon.
+My favorite diffuser (and budget-friendly) is this one from Amazon.

 It is also not recommended to use high heat when drying as this could damage your hair.